Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Piran Engineer

 Yeah.
 Hi team.
 Congrats on the really strong set of numbers.
-I’ll try to squeeze in two questions if you don’t mind.
+I’ll try to squeeze in two questions, if you don’t mind.
 Firstly, can you just share some portfolio cuts or what you’re seeing in the environment that gives you the confidence to pick up on MSME growth?
 That’s my first question.
-Second question is, you know, in new consumer products like car loans, gold loans, etc. How many, like what percentage of our business comes from existing customers and how many from new customers?

 Rajeev Jain

 Yeah.
-So Piran, if you recall in Q3, I made a point that I’m not necessarily a very big believer in macro.
+So Piran, if you recall, in Q3, I made a point that I’m not necessarily a very big believer in macro.
 We are a micro business.
 You’ll find it in transcript of last quarter.
-At a design level, MSME is a very Very large sector.
+At a design level, MSME is a very, very large sector.
 You just have to pick what you can digest from a risk standpoint.
-And that’s really what we’re doing even at this point of time as we speak.
-Based on our assessment we prune business by 100 odd crores.
-We monthly do around 40 and we used to do 1800 crores, we brought it down to 1400 crores.
+And that’s really what we’re doing.
+Even at this point of time, as we speak, based on our assessment, we have pruned business INR100-odd crores.
+We monthly do around — we used to do INR1,800 crores.
+We brought it down to INR1,400 crores.
+We have further taken cuts in the current month based on our understanding.

-We’ve further taken cuts in the current month based on our understanding.
-But as I mentioned the guidance next year is based on stabilized stable environment and geopolitical environment and macro stability.
+But as I mentioned, the guidance next year is based on stabilized — stable environment and geopolitical environment and macro stability.
 We are very clear about from a micro standpoint, from a location, businesses and underwriting as to what will deliver growth.
-So I think that’s just first part of your the answer to your MSME point.
-And it’s a reasonable takeaway for us that our businesses we know but that you’d always remember our business is micro not macro.
+So I think that’s just first part of your — the answer to your MSME point.
+And it’s a reasonable takeaway for us that our business is — we know, but that you always remember our business is micro, not macro.
 I think that’s point one.
+The second point you had asked on.

 Sandeep Jain

-Contribution of new existing customers for new business.
+Contribution of new — existing customers for new business.

 Rajeev Jain

-As I shared as part of our annual Investor outlook, the five year outlook that business by business the 120 million franchise principally has very high wallet share on across each line of business that we are in.
-I give an example of new car finance, new car finance and used car finance.
-35% of all new car finance and used car finance as per bureau data principally comes from this 120 million customers.
-Okay.
-Personal loan.
-Our market share is between 8.5 and 9%.
-At India level the number is 40%, 45% of personal loans takers in India come from our 120 million franchise.
-So I can go on business by business risk and wallet and operating leverage.
-All three require us to focus on this metric across all our 32 lines of business.
+Personal loan, our market share is between 8.5% and 9%.
+At the India level, the number is 40% — 45% of personal loans takers in India come from our 120 million franchise.
+So I can go on business by business.
+Risk and wallet and operating leverage, all three require us to focus on this metric across all our 32 lines of businesses.
 And we track it very diligently and ensure that we deliver the mix that we have planned for.

 Operator